-In addition to successful completion of all required courses in the MFT Curriculum (See appendix C), successful completion of a graduate therapy program at Whitworth University requires the student to demonstrate competency in research methods.
+In addition to successful completion of all required courses in the MFT Curriculum (See appendix C), Whitworth University requires students to demonstrate competency in research methods.
 This competency can be demonstrated in one of two forms: thesis or defense of a research proposal.

-Option One:
+Option One: Thesis

-Should you plan to do a thesis, you must have taken (or be concurrently enrolled in) EDF 552, Research for Counselors.
+Should you plan to do a thesis, you must have taken (or be concurrently enrolled in) EDF 552: Research for Counselors.
 Professionally, the thesis option is considered to be the best choice if you plan to continue graduate studies.
 Prior to commencing with any research, students must have a thesis advisor and two additional thesis committee members and secure the approval of the Institutional Review Board (IRB) for research involving human subjects.
-More information can be found on the following website: https://www.whitworth.edu/Administration/AcademicAffairs/SponsoredPrograms/IRB/PDF/IRBPolicy.pdf

 Initiation of research activity before receipt of consent from the thesis chair and the IRB could result in dismissal from the program.
 Working closely with your thesis advisor throughout the project will ensure a successful defense of the research project.
 Please be advised that you must sign up for a total of six (6) thesis credits (EDF 553/554).
 To receive credit for the first three (3) credits, students must have their proposal accepted by the thesis committee.
-To receive credit for the final three (3) credits, fall semester students must successfully complete an oral defense of the research study.
-Students should start the proposal process during the semester he or she is enrolled in practicum.
-Those choosing to do so at a later date may, in effect, postpone their graduation date.
+To receive credit for the final three (3) credits, students must successfully complete an oral defense of the research study.

+Students should start the proposal process during the semester they are enrolled in practicum.
+Those choosing to do so at a later date may need to postpone their graduation date.
 Students start the thesis procedure by checking in with their academic advisor for paperwork and guidance in obtaining committee members.

-Option Two:
+Option Two: Defense of a Research Proposal

-As part of EDF 552, Research for Therapists, students will develop a quantitative research proposal.
-The content of the proposal is the same as the Thesis proposal.
+As part of EDF 552: Research for Therapists, students will develop a quantitative research proposal.
+The content of the proposal is the same as the thesis proposal.
 Students will not need to submit this proposal to the IRB as the student will not actually conduct the research.
 As part of the course requirements of EDF 552, the student must successfully defend his or her proposal before program faculty.